‘Mulholland Drive: The most controversial self-pleasure scenes in movies

 In 1998, Gus Van Sant made a shot for shot, color remake of Alfred Hitchcock‘s classic horror film Psycho.
 No one can remember why he did this and we’re not sure he ever really explained – or maybe it’s more that we just never cared to find out.

-Either way, the one shot that isn’t in the original is the completely pointless edition of a scene in which Norman Bates (Vince Vaughn) yanks one out while watching Marion Crane (Anne Heche) through a peephole.
+Either way, the one shot that isn’t in the original is the completely pointless addition of a scene in which Norman Bates (Vince Vaughn) yanks one out while watching Marion Crane (Anne Heche) through a peephole.
 Why Van Sant did this – much like the making of the whole film – is a total freakin’ mystery to everyone.

 9. The Doom Generation